etendosoftware/docs/docs/developer-guide/etendo-rx/how-to-guides/how-to-give-public-access-to-rx-apache.md

 - A valid SSL configuration
 - Root or sudo access to the server.

+### Disclaimer

+This guide for setting up public access to the Etendo RX Edge Service using Apache2 SSL Proxy covers complex topics that may extend beyond its scope, requiring extra knowledge or expertise:

+* Apache2 Web Server Configuration: Requires foundational web server management skills, including setting up virtual hosts and configuring SSL.
+* SSL Certificates and Encryption: Assumes knowledge of obtaining, renewing, and installing SSL certificates.
+* Network Security and Firewalls: Involves adjusting firewall settings for HTTPS traffic.
+* Reverse Proxy Setup: Understanding the functioning and configuration of reverse proxies.

 ### Step 1: Configure Apache2 as a Reverse Proxy

 1. **Enable Proxy Modules**: Enable the necessary proxy modules in Apache2.